jacksonliam/mjpg-streamer/README.md

 ----------------

 **WARNING**: mjpg-streamer should not be used on untrusted networks!

-At this time, none of the output plugins implement any kind of access controls or encryption.
-Anyone with access to the network that mjpg-streamer is running on will be able to access it.
+By default, anyone with access to the network that mjpg-streamer is running on will be able to access it.

 Plugins